abhirupmjdr/CS6910_A1/README.md

 ## Description

 This codebase presents a neural network class designed for classification tasks.
 It offers functionalities for initializing weights, forward propagation, and backpropagation.
 Various optimization algorithms such as stochastic gradient descent (SGD), momentum, Nesterov accelerated gradient (NAG), RMSprop, Adam, and Nadam are implemented to update the network parameters.
-The training script `train.py` allows for easy training of a classification model using either the `mnist` or `fashion_mnist` dataset.
+The training script [`train.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/train.py) allows for easy training of a classification model using either the `mnist` or `fashion_mnist` dataset.
 Additionally, the script facilitates customization of parameters through user input or via default values.

 ## Question Tasks

-Each question script (e.g., `Question1.py`, `Question2.py`, etc.) corresponds to specific tasks using the `fashion_mnist` dataset, providing insights into various aspects of the neural network model and its performance.
+Each question script (e.g., `Question1.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/question1.py), [`Question2.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question2.py), etc.) corresponds to specific tasks using the `fashion_mnist` dataset, providing insights into various aspects of the neural network model and its performance.
 Given the question with description of the question,

-- `Question1.py`: Displays images of one object from each of the 10 classes using `sweep.log`.
+- [`Question1.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/question1.py): Displays images of one object from each of the 10 classes using `sweep.log`.
-- `Question2.py`: Implements the forward function, initializing parameters, and predicting class probabilities for input samples.
+- [`Question2.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question2.py): Implements the forward function, initializing parameters, and predicting class probabilities for input samples.
-- `Question3.py`: Implements the backpropagation algorithm to compute parameter gradients for each layer.
+- [`Question3.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question3.py): Implements the backpropagation algorithm to compute parameter gradients for each layer.
 Offers various optimization algorithms for gradient descent.
-- `Question4.py`, `Question5`, and `Question6`: Utilizes sweep for hyperparameter tuning to achieve optimal model configurations.
+- [`Question4.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question4_5.py), [`Question5`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question4_5.py), and [`Question6`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question6.py): Utilizes sweep for hyperparameter tuning to achieve optimal model configurations.
 Generates multiple plots for analysis and Observations are drawn from the graphs obtained in previous stages.
-- `Question7.py`: Creates a confusion matrix using sweep and provides observations.
+- [`Question7.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question7.py): Creates a confusion matrix using sweep and provides observations.
-- `Question8.py`: Incorporates mean squared error loss alongside categorical cross-entropy loss.
+- [`Question8.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question8.py): Incorporates mean squared error loss alongside categorical cross-entropy loss.
 Uses optimal model configurations obtained from sweep for analysis.
-- `Question10.py`: Demonstrates achieving good accuracy on the `mnist` dataset using only three hyperparameter configurations.
+- [`Question10.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/Question10.py): Demonstrates achieving good accuracy on the `mnist` dataset using only three hyperparameter configurations.

+- [`train.py`](https://github.com/abhirupmjdr/CS6910_A1/blob/main/train.py): a code for training the dataset where just downloading this file we can change hyperparameres accordingly and it will the logged to the respective wandb account and project.

 ## Installation